nadethoughts/Aetheria/Crown-of-the-Immortals/2.Aftermath/Session-5.09.24.24.md

 You spent these months in deep reflection, unraveling the mystery of the **Chronal Prism** and how it could be used to repair the Time Turner.
 You spent time studying ancient texts and investigating the strange temporal phenomena surrounding the temple, determined to uncover any leads that might point them toward more Chronal Prism.

 You took the news of the goblins’ activity seriously, working closely with the town leadership.
-While [[Cahir]]'s approach was that of fortifying the town, you took a more proactive approach in taking a unit of [[Solaris Sentinels]] and seeking them out, being empowered by the information you got from [[Gald]], you tracked a majority of the Goblin's activities to be in the direction of [[the-burned-wood]].
+While [[Cahir]]'s approach was that of fortifying the town, you took a more proactive approach in taking a unit of [[Solaris Sentinels]] and seeking them out, being empowered by the information you got from [[Gald]], you tracked a majority of the Goblin's activities to be in the direction of [[The Burned Wood]].
 Thus far you have not been able to find their location, but have had a few skrimishes with them as you have delved deeper into that area.

 Your growing role in the community cemented your reputation as a military leader, protector, and champion of the [[Solaris Sentinels]].
 You know the coming months are critical, not just for the town, but for the entire continent of Solaris.